rtflynn/Cifar-Autoencoder/README.md

 [MNIST image]

-The network architecture here consisted of fully-connected layers of sizes 100, 100, 100, 784, respectively.
+(MNIST images are on the left and autoencoder-reconstructed images are on the right) The network architecture here consisted of fully-connected layers of sizes 100, 100, 100, 784, respectively.
 You might notice that these numbers weren't carefully chosen --- indeed, I've gotten similar results on networks with many fewer hidden units as well as networks with only 1 or 2 hidden layers.

 The same can't be said for the Cifar datasets.
 The reason for this isn't so much the 3 color channels or the slightly larger pixel count, but rather the internal complexity of the Cifar images.
 Compared to simple handwritten digits, there's much more going on, and much more to keep track of, in each Cifar image.
 I decided to try a few popular architectures to see how they stacked up against each other.
 Here's what I found: